-Watch out for the following lyme disease symptoms to prevent it to make something worse: erythema migrans, pyrexia or hyperthermia, body malaise, lumps, migrating pain, facial paralysis, intense headache, interrupted sleep, numbness and tingling sensation, cognitive impairment, and genitourinary quirk.
+Watch out for the following lyme disease symptoms to prevent it to worsen: erythema migrans, pyrexia or hyperthermia, body malaise, lumps, migrating pain, facial paralysis, intense headache, interrupted sleep, numbness and tingling sensation, cognitive impairment, and genitourinary affectation.

 The first symptom that will show on a carrier of Lyme disease is the erythema migrans.
 It is the redness of the skin in the shape of a circular rash.
 This looks like a bull’s eye because of the alternating layers of white and red circles.
 This is located on where the tick has bitten you.
 This normally shows up a week or two after the painless tick bite but it can appear in a range of 3 to 30 days.
 Typically, erythema migrans start to spread to other areas in the body.